 5. See Hamilton on Broadway

-If you still haven’t watched Hamilton on Broadway, then the 4th of July would be the perfect time!
-The musicals tells the story about founding father and the nations’s first treasury secretary Alexander Hamilton, who played a crucial role in the American revolution and finally achieving independence from the British in 1776.
+If you still haven’t watched Hamilton on Broadway, then the 4th of July would be a perfect time!
+The musical tells the story about founding-father and the nations’ first treasury secretary Alexander Hamilton, who played a crucial role in the American Revolution and finally achieving independence from the British in 1776.
 Celebrate the nation’s birth by reviving a piece of history.
 Go book your tickets and “raise a glass to freedom”!

 Tell me more Check Availability